 We’d be remiss not to mention yet another chronic skin condition that can’t be cured but can be very manageable once diagnosed and treated and that’s rosacea.
 Again, it’s cause is a mystery but the symptoms are clear – a red flush, usually across your face, that’s often accompanied by tiny red bumps that are sometimes mistaken for acne.
 If left to progress, broken blood vessels begin to appear too.

-Fortunately, we can tackle rosacea at both Skin and Health Renewal and do so in a similar way to how we handle eczema – by looking at your gut.
-Treatment-wise, we usually advise on a combination of prescription medicine and topical treatments you can use at home along with an appropriate skincare routine.
+Fortunately, both can be tackled in a similar way to how we handle eczema – by looking at your gut.
+Treatment-wise, you may be advised a combination of prescription medicine and topical treatments you can use at home along with an appropriate skincare routine.

 The bottom line